website-logo-dark website-logo-light

 Franchise unit ownership models

-Under this model, the franchisor directly owns and operates their outlets.
+Under this model, the franchisor directly owns and operates its outlets.
 Technically, this doesn’t count as a franchise model since no independent franchisees are involved.

 Typically, franchisors use the COCO model as a testing ground for their business concept and to iron out best practices.
 If the business proves viable, they can begin searching for franchising opportunities.